apollographql/apollo-client/docs/source/advanced/fragments.md

 Although this technique doesn't always make sense (for instance it's not always the case that the GraphQL schema is driven by the UI requirements), when it does, it's possible to use some patterns in Apollo client to take full advantage of it.

-In GitHunt, we show an example of this on the [`FeedPage`](https://github.com/apollographql/GitHunt-React/blob/master/src/routes/FeedPage.js), which constructs the follow view hierarchy:
+In GitHunt, we show an example of this on the [`FeedPage`](https://github.com/apollographql/GitHunt-React/blob/master/src/routes/FeedPage.js), which constructs the following view hierarchy:

 ```
 FeedPage